Key takeaways

 Cigna prior authorization for weight-loss drugs

 “Cigna typically requires prior authorization for all types of weight loss drugs, including GLP-1 agonists,” says Moore.
 “However, the prior authorization criteria for drugs on its national formulary are somewhat flexible,” Moore noted.
-“Patients often receive prior authorization approval but typically need to have tried other strategies, like behavioral and dietary changes for at least three months before coverage is approved.”
+“Patients often receive prior authorization approval but typically need to have tried other strategies, like behavioral and dietary changes, for at least three months before coverage is approved.”

 Cigna prior authorization for GLP-1 drugs

 Just like other forms of weight loss drugs (such as Contrave, Qsymia, or phentermine), Cigna has policies that outline its prior authorization process for GLP-1 agonists.
 In general, prior authorization can be obtained for some of the GLP-1 agonists if you and your healthcare provider can prove they are medically necessary and you meet certain criteria.
-But approval is only granted if you’re being prescribed the drug for one of its FDA-approved indications (e.g., Type 2 diabetes versus weight loss, depending on the specific drug).
+But approval is usually only granted if you’re being prescribed the drug for one of its FDA-approved indications (e.g., Type 2 diabetes versus weight loss, depending on the specific drug).

 In general, Cigna requires healthcare providers to request and obtain prior authorization (also called precertification) for in-network services.
 As the patient, you shouldn’t have to do much in order to initiate or complete the request.

-Cigna prior authorization for GLP-1 drugs: Comparison chart
+Cigna prior authorization for GLP-1 drugs: Comparison chart |

-Drug Indication Covered?
-Coverage requirements Prior authorization required?
+| Drug | Indication | Covered? | Coverage requirements |

-Ozempic For adults with type 2 diabetes mellitus Yes Must have a diagnosis of Type 2 diabetes and be 18 years of age or older Sometimes
+| Ozempic | For adults with type 2 diabetes mellitus | Yes (may require prior authorization) | Must have a diagnosis of Type 2 diabetes and be 18 years of age or older.
+May also be covered for other FDA-approved uses of cardiovascular risk reduction or chronic kidney disease if conditions are met. |

-Wegovy For the treatment of obesity and overweight in people ages 12 and older Yes Must have engaged in behavioral modification and dietary restriction for at least three months
+| Wegovy | For the treatment of obesity in adults and pediatric patients ages 12 and older; or adults with overweight with at least one weight-related health condition | Yes (requires prior authorization) | Must have engaged in behavioral modification and dietary restriction for at least three months

-Adults must have an initial body mass index (BMI) of 30 or higher or an initial BMI of 27 or higher (overweight) with at least one weight-related health condition
+Adults must have an initial body mass index (BMI) of 30 or higher or an initial BMI of 27 or higher (overweight) with at least one weight-related health condition Pediatric patients 12 and older must have an initial BMI at the 95th percentile or higher for age and sex May also be covered for other FDA-approved uses of cardiovascular risk reduction or MASH, if conditions are met |

-Mounjaro For adults with Type 2 diabetes Yes Must have a diagnosis of Type 2 diabetes and be 18 years or older Yes
+| Mounjaro | For adults with Type 2 diabetes | Yes (requires prior authorization) | Must have a diagnosis of Type 2 diabetes and be 18 years or older |

-Zepbound For the treatment of obesity and overweight in adults Yes Must be 18 years or older and must have engaged in behavioral modification and dietary restriction for at least three months
+| Zepbound | For the treatment of obesity and overweight in adults | Yes (requires prior authorization) | Must be 18 years or older and must have engaged in behavioral modification and dietary restriction for at least three months

-Must have an initial BMI of 30 or higher or an initial BMI of 27 or higher (overweight) with at least one weight-related health condition
+Must have an initial BMI of 30 or higher or an initial BMI of 27 or higher (overweight) with at least one weight-related health condition May also be covered for other FDA-approved use of moderate to severe obstructive sleep apnea in adults with obesity, if conditions are met |

 How to get prior authorization for Ozempic